“And Joseph brought them out from between his knees, and he bowed himself with his face to the earth.”

 Genesis 48:12 portrays a significant event in the life of Joseph, the son of Jacob (Israel).
 At this point in the narrative, Jacob is nearing the end of his life, and he desires to bless Joseph’s sons, Manasseh and Ephraim, who were born to him in Egypt.

 The verse begins with the phrase “And Joseph brought them out from between his knees.”
 The positioning of the sons between Joseph’s knees represents his paternal authority and the act of adopting them into his family.
-Placing the children between his knees symbolizes acceptance and the formal recognition of their status as his own.
+Placing the children between his knees symbolises acceptance and the formal recognition of their status as his own.

 Joseph’s act of bringing the children out signifies that he presents them to his father, Jacob, for his blessing.
 This demonstrates Joseph’s reverence for his father’s authority and his desire for Jacob to bestow the blessing upon his sons.

 The second part of the verse states, “and he bowed himself with his face to the earth.”
 Joseph’s act of bowing before Jacob is an act of deep respect and submission.
-It indicates his recognition of Jacob’s spiritual authority and his willingness to honor him as the patriarch of the family.
+It indicates his recognition of Jacob’s spiritual authority and his willingness to honour him as the patriarch of the family.

 The act of bowing down in this context carries significant cultural and spiritual implications.
-It represents humility, honor, and the acknowledgment of one’s place in the divine order of things.
+It represents humility, honour, and the acknowledgment of one’s place in the divine order of things.
 By bowing down, Joseph demonstrates his recognition that God’s plan is at work, and he willingly submits himself to that plan.